Pete Weber (bowler): Early life

-Achievements
+Career

 PBA Tour

 Weber and his father, Dick, were the first father-and-son combination to ever both earn a title on the PBA Tour.
-The feat has since been matched three times, by Don/Jimmy Johnson (1990), Don/Eugene McCune (2002) and Guppy/Kyle Troup (2015).
+The feat has since been matched four times, by Don/Jimmy Johnson (1990), Don/Eugene McCune (2002), Guppy/Kyle Troup (2015) and Eugene/Kevin McCune (2023).

 Weber was the youngest player to reach 10 PBA titles, accomplishing the feat in 1987 at age 24 years, 247 days.
+His 16th PBA Tour title on March 2, 1991 at the Fair Lanes Open was earned "on the bench" in one of the PBA's most infamous incidents.
+Weber struck three times in the tenth frame of the title match, forcing his opponent, Del Ballard Jr., to get two strikes and seven pins in his final frame to win.
+Ballard rolled the two strikes, but then sent his fill shot into the right gutter, handing Weber the championship.

-He reached the 20-title plateau in 1993, before going on the longest winless streak in his professional career between 1994 and 1996.
+Pete reached the 20-title plateau in 1993, before going on the longest winless streak in his professional career between 1994 and 1996.
 In the 2003–04 season, Weber won two titles, including his 30th title and his third U.S. Open, and earned a career-high $206,217.
 On December 4, 2005, Weber overcame a year of trying times both personally and professionally by clinching what was, perhaps, the most emotional title of his career at the 2005 Bowlersparadise.com Classic at Stardust Bowl in Hammond, Indiana.
 This marked the first television appearance for Weber in 666 days, and it was his first title after the death of his father on February 13, 2005.
 Weber honored his father after the victory by looking into the ESPN cameras and pointing at the "DW" patch on his sleeve.